KSHSAA Debate

 DEBATE TOPIC

-Resolved: The United States federal government should significantly strengthen its protection of domestic intellectual property rights in copyrights, patents, and/or trademarks.
+Resolved: The United States federal government should significantly increase its exploration and/or development of the Arctic.

 Untitled Document